Watch the trailer

 Gender, Social Inclusion & Workplace Ethics Advisor, India

-Untying the Knot is currently on tour in India with the Samabhav Travelling Film Festival, presented by Men Against Violence and Abuse (MAVA).
+Untying the Knot is on tour in India with the Samabhav Travelling Film Festival, presented by Men Against Violence and Abuse (MAVA).
 Screenings are currently on hold due to the COVID-19 pandemic.